Mon people

 The Mon were one of the earliest to reside in Southeast Asia, and were responsible for the spread of Theravada Buddhism in Mainland Southeast Asia.
 The civilizations founded by the Mon were some of the earliest in Thailand as well as Myanmar and Laos.
 The Mon are regarded as a large exporter of Southeast Asian culture.
-Historically, many cities in Myanmar, Thailand, and Laos today, including Yangon, Bangkok, and Vientiane were founded either by the Mon people or Mon rulers.
+Historically, many cities in Myanmar, Thailand, and Laos today, including Yangon, Pathum Thani, Lamphun, Lampang, and Vientiane were founded either by the Mon people or Mon rulers.

 Nowadays, the Mon are a major ethnic group in Myanmar and a minor ethnic group in Thailand.
 The Mons from Myanmar are called Burmese Mon or Myanmar Mon.
 The Mons from Thailand are referred as Thai Raman or Thai Mon.
 The Mon dialects of Thailand and Myanmar are mutually intelligible.

 Ethnonyms

 The Mon have been referred to by different names by different groups throughout history.
 During the pre-colonial era, the Burmese called them Talaing (တလိုင်း), which was adopted by the British during the colonial era.
 The term "Peguan" was also used by Europeans when Pegu was the capital of Lower Myanmar.

 The use of "Talaing" has been found on inscriptions dating back to the 11th century, but it is now considered a pejorative term and is no longer widely used, except in the context of specific historical terms, such as the eponymous song genre in the Mahagita, the corpus of Burmese classical songs.
-The etymology of Talaing is debated; it may be derived from Telinga or Kalinga, a geographic region in southeast India.
+The etymology of Talaing is debated; it may be derived from Mon, or is a reference to Telinga or Kalinga, a geographic region in southeast India.
+During the 12th century, the term acquired a derogatory connotation within the Mon community, when it became used by the Mon as a disparaging epithet for the mixed offspring of Mon women and foreign men.